 While some may argue that this transfer is redundant to the existing one at Hoyt – Schermerhorn Streets (A/C/G) station, consider that the westbound Lafayette Avenue (C) platform and the eastbound Fulton Street (G) platforms are literally next to each other on the same level.
 Connecting these two platforms requires minimal capital investment.
 However, connecting the other platforms requires a longer passageway.
 This is an optional investment at this phase of NYTIP; however, future investments may increase this transfer’s viability.

 [Figs. 9, 10] The enhanced NYC Subway in Queens.

 Astoria and Queens Boulevard

-Under NYTIP, all R service serves Astoria, giving Astoria riders a major service increase.
-To preserve service levels at Queens Blvd local stations, NYTIP extends the G to Forest Hills to replace the R. The G would use full-length (600′) trains instead of its current 300′ trains.
-North of Astoria-Ditmars Blvd station, NYTIP contemplates a new storage yard for R trains within the Con Edison property; this yard also serves as an anchor for a future Astoria line extension to LaGuardia Airport (future post).
-To preserve connectivity between Queens Blvd and Broadway services, NYTIP contemplates an in-system transfer connecting the Queens Plaza and Queensboro Plaza stations.
+Under NYTIP, all R trains serve Astoria, giving Astoria riders a major service increase.
+To preserve service levels at Queens Boulevard local stations, NYTIP extends the G to replace the R; the G would use full-length (600′) trains instead of its current 300′ trains.
+In addition, NYTIP contemplates an infill terminal for the extended G train within the Jamaica Yard serving Kew Gardens Hills.

 In my next post, I will discuss overnight service on the enhanced NYC Subway.
 Until next time!